robdevops/finbot/README.md

 # sharesight-bot
-Notify Slack and Discord of trades from Sharesight
+Notify Discord, Slack and/or Telegram of trades from Sharesight

 ![screenshot of Slack message](screenshot.png?raw=true "Screenshot of Slack message")